CALFEM/calfem-python/docs/source/installation.rst

 Installation instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The simples way to install CALFEM for Python is via pip.
+The simplest way to install CALFEM for Python is via pip.
 This procedure will ensure that all required dependencies are fulfilled.

 This can be achieved by executing the following command::